workingDog/ColorSlider/README.md

 - nColors, the number of colors to display in the slider, default 100.
 - saturation, the desired saturation value, default 1.
 - brightness, the desired brightness value, default 1.
-- grayScale, to change the palette grayscale or color, default false
+- grayScale, to change the palette grayscale or color, default false = color
 - bandSize, to set the thichness of the color bands in the slider, default 1.

-**ColorSlider** will display a slider gradient of colors (or gray scales), from white to black.
+**ColorSlider** is displayed as a slider gradient of colors (or gray scales), from white to black.

-To display a gray scale slider, initialise the **ColorModel** as:
+To have a gray scale slider, initialise the **ColorModel** as:

      colorModel.grayScale = true
      colorModel.updatePalette()